Together-Java/ModernJava/src/projects/calorie_tracker.md

 When you learn enough to do the following, come back to this project and expand it.

+* Make it so that they can also track a "calorie goal" and see how they are doing with respect to that goal.
-* Make it so that they can also track the name of the food
+* Make it so that they can also track the name of the food.
-* Make it so that if the computer running the program is turned off they do not lose information
+* Make it so that if the computer running the program is turned off they do not lose information.
-* Expand the program to also help them record the macro-nutritional value of the food they ate
+* Expand the program to also help them record the macro-nutritional value of the food they ate.
-* Make it so that they can more easily track foods they eat often
+* Make it so that they can more easily track foods they eat often.
-* Expand the program to also let them track their weight over time
+* Expand the program to also let them track their weight over time.
-* Make it so that they can track their progress over multiple days, months, or years
+* Make it so that they can track their progress over multiple days, months, or years.
-* Anything else you can think of
+* Anything else you can think of.